 We’ve traveled eight-thousand miles in about a month.
 The days pass by quickly and we're finding ourselves reflecting on the journey so far —

 It has been and continues to be a joy to be welcomed into each small city, eating with and like the the locals.
-These are places we otherwise never would have found ourselves in, and it’s a privilege to be here.
+The Peking to Paris rally has brought us to places we otherwise never would have found ourselves in, and it’s a privilege to be here.
 Now that we've successfully exited Russia and entered Europe, we're crushing miles and quickly passing through cities and countryside.
 It makes a huge difference not having to do border crossings.

 The roads have softened up but the country continues to throw crazy things at us as we drive through it, like the torrential rains that came down in Poland as we drove on the back roads without wipers.
 While we’re still going strong, the cars falling behind us due to their thrashing earlier in the rally are a constant reminder that anything can happen to us.
 It does feel like the major stresses are over, though, and despite burning over a quart of oil every couple hundred kilometers, we feel confident we will cross the finish line in one piece.